sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sso_okta/administration_sso_okta.md

 tags: Getting Started, Analytics, Data Engineering, BI, Business Intelligence, Sigma, Sigma Computing, Snowflake, Dashboarding, Visualization, Analysis, Excel, Spreadsheet, Embedding
 lastUpdated: 2023-05-01

-# Single Sign On with Sigma and Okta
+# Single Sign-On with Sigma and Okta
 <!-- The above name is what appears on the website and is searchable. -->

 ## Overview